 When putting money on the line in Las Vegas, we obviously want to give ourselves the best chance to win.
-Luckily for us, casinos must report their win rates for table games (and slot machines) to the Nevada Gaming Control Board, giving us a window into where the house is taking more of our money and where the player has a fighting chance to score a payout.
+Luckily for us, casinos must report their win rates for table games (and slot machine hold rates) to the Nevada Gaming Control Board, giving us a window into where the house is taking more of our money and where the player has a fighting chance to score a payout.

-A quick housekeeping note: The casino win percentage on table games refers to the percentage of the player’s buy in that was eventually won by the house.
-For instance, if a player bought into a blackjack game for $40, played for an hour and cashed out for $20 the house win rate would be 50% because they took half of the buy in.
+A quick housekeeping note: The casino win percentage on table games refers to the percentage of the player’s buy-in that was eventually won by the house.
+For instance, if a player bought into a blackjack game for $40, played for an hour, and cashed out for $20 the house win rate would be 50% because they took half of the buy-in.

-We will be looking at the data from all statewide non-restricted casinos (essentially the big casinos).
+We will be looking at the 2018 data from all statewide non-restricted casinos (essentially the big casinos).

 Referencing the chart below, you can see that 3-Card Poker beat up its fair share of bankrolls as the house tallied a healthy 31.62% win rate.
-Let it Ride (25.84%), Pai Gow Poker (20.76%) and Ultimate Texas Hold’em (25.13%) were also unfriendly to players.
+Let it Ride (25.84%), Pai Gow Poker (20.76%), and Ultimate Texas Hold’em (25.13%) were also unfriendly to players.

-In the chart below, you can see that Mini Baccarat (11.83%), Baccarat (12.35%), Craps (14.86%) and Blackjack (13.70%) are games players found the most success playing based on the percentage of customer money the house held as profit.
+In the chart below, you can see that Mini Baccarat (11.83%), Baccarat (12.35%), Craps (14.86%), and Blackjack (13.70%) are games players found the most success playing based on the percentage of customer money the house held as profit.

 When playing craps, focus your efforts on the free odds behind the pass line and shy away from playing the more exotic bets in the middle of the table.

 Casinos, primarily on the Strip and downtown, have been adding variations of classic games that offer an increased house edge – Stay away!
-Add games like Crapless Craps, 6/5 BlackJack and Triple Zero Roulette to your “do not play list” if keeping your cash is a priority.
+Add games like Crapless Craps, 6/5 BlackJack, and Triple Zero Roulette to your “do not play list” if keeping your cash is a priority.